- Save With Our Treatments

 Rabbits are considered a serious pest control problem, particularly to farmland.

 A free site survey is always carried out to ensure that we can implement the most appropriate form of pest control for you.

 Rabbits feed by grazing, taking any young shoots close to cover and nibbling them down squarely to 10mm or so above the ground.
 In cereal crops, extensive grazing can occur, and crop loss can run into many 1,000’s.
 Grazing on vegetables or flowers in domestic gardens can also be infuriating.

 Rabbit damage is not limited to feeding, but their burrowing in areas such as golf courses, graveyards, railway embankments and farmland can cause much disruption.
 Where possible Environ always endeavours to implement proofing as a permanent solution to rabbit destruction.

 Rabbits are grey/brown in colour and sometimes black and have slightly lighter undersides and distinctive white flash on the tail.
-They are normally found in & around farmland, lakes, river banks, golf courses, gardens, railway embankments, allotments,playing fields.
+They are typically found in and around farmland, lakes, river banks, golf courses, gardens, railway embankments, allotments and playing fields.

 Adult rabbits are about 40cm-55cm long (head and body) and weight approx. 700 – 2000 (average 1700g), breeding mainly takes place between January and July but can occur any month, with young females capable of breeding at 3 – 4 months of age.

 Gestation is 28 – 30 days with an average litter size of 5.
 Females are capable of breeding 4 – 5 times a year in ideal conditions.
 Mating and conception within 24 hours of parturition usually occur with ovulation being induced by mating.

 Rabbits were first introduced to Britain by the Normans as a valuable food source but escape soon occurred, and they quickly colonised the surrounding countryside.